abuob/yanice/README.md

   "pathGlob": "project-A/**",
   "commands": {
     "lint": {
-      "command": "npm run lint-project-B",
+      "command": "npm run lint-project-A",
       "cwd": "./"
     },
     "test": {
-      "command": "npm run test-project-B"
+      "command": "npm run test-project-A"
     }
   },
   "responsibles": ["Bob", "Bill"]
 }
 ```
-Every file in the repository that matches the given pathGlob (you can also use pathRegExp if preferred) will be part of the project.
+Every file in the repository that matches the given `pathGlob` (you can also use `pathRegExp` if preferred, or both) will be part of the project.
-Note that the glob allows you to match any specific file or even no file at all: If you neither define the pathGlob nor the pathRegExp,
+Note that the glob allows you to match any file or even no file at all: If you neither define the pathGlob nor the pathRegExp,
 all files in the repository will match.
 Projects such as "all-js-files" or "ci-relevant-files" can easily be modeled.

 A Command will be executed in the given `cwd`.
-A command corresponds to a scope (here: test, lint), for which a dependency graph is defined further below.
+A command corresponds to a scope (here: test, lint), for which a dependency graph is defined in the `yanice.json`.
 E.g. for test, the dependencies
 are modeled as such:

 ```